Quantum cohomology of projective bundles: Introduction

 \begin{remark} The quantum Riemann-Roch theorem of Coates-Givental \cite{Coates-Givental} determines the $S^1$-equivariant $J$-function $J_V^\lambda$ from the genus-zero Gromov-Witten invariants of the base $B$ and the Chern classes $c_i(V)$.
 Therefore Theorem \ref{thm:mirrorthm_introd} determines all genus-zero Gromov-Witten invariants of $\PP(V)$ from those of the base $B$.
-This recovers the genus-zero part of the results of Fan-Lee \cite{Fan-Lee:projective_bundle} and Fan \cite{Fan:projective_bundle}, who showed that all genus Gromov-Witten invariants of $\PP(V)$ can be reconstructed from those of the base $B$ and the Chern classes $c_i(V)$.
+This recovers the genus-zero part of the results of Fan-Lee \cite{Fan-Lee:projective_bundle} and Fan \cite{Fan:projective_bundle}, who showed that all genus\footnote{The method in this paper is not applicable to higher-genus reconstruction, as it relies on the quantum Lefschetz principle \cite{KKP:functoriality} for convex bundles.} Gromov-Witten invariants of $\PP(V)$ can be reconstructed from those of the base $B$ and the Chern classes $c_i(V)$.
 On the other hand, in contrast to the split case, it is not easy to find a closed formula for $J_V^\lambda$ in general.
 We give a non-split example, the cotangent bundle of $\PP^n$, in Example \ref{exa:cotangent_Pn}. \end{remark}